ryan-di/reading-redux-source-code/Part 2 – createStore.md

 }
 ```

-An action is a plain object that has a property whose name is `type` and whose value could any type.
+An action is a plain object that has a property whose name is `type` and whose value can be of any type.

 `AnyAction`